anuvyklack/keymap-layer.nvim/README.md

 2. restore original keymaps;
 3. `rhs` of the keymap.

-This is always need when `rhs` opens new buffer with custom buffer local keymaps.
-For example, **Neogit**.
+This is always when `rhs` opens new buffer with custom buffer local keymaps.

+For example, exit layer and open [Neogit](https://github.com/TimUntersberger/neogit).
 ```lua
 exit = {
     { 'n', '<Enter>', '<cmd>Neogit<CR>', { after_exit = true } }